microsoft/TypeScript-Handbook/pages/tutorials/Migrating from JavaScript.md

 TypeScript doesn't exist in a vacuum.
 It was built with the JavaScript ecosystem in mind, and a lot of JavaScript exists today.
-Converting a JavaScript codebase over to TypeScript is, while tedious, typically not challenging.
+Converting a JavaScript codebase over to TypeScript is, while somewhat tedious, usually not challenging.
 In this tutorial, we're going to look at how you might start out.
+We assume you've read enough of the handbook to write new TypeScript code.

 # Setting up your Directories

-If you're writing in plain JavaScript, it's likely that you might be running your JavaScript directly.
-That means you might be writing `.js` files in a `src`, `lib`, or `dist` directory, and then running it however you've needed.
+If you're writing in plain JavaScript, it's likely that you're running your JavaScript directly, where your `.js` files in a `src`, `lib`, or `dist` directory, and then ran as desired.

 If that's the case, the files that you've written are going to used as inputs to TypeScript, and you'll run the outputs it produces.
-While you can do this in the same folder, this doesn't work if you have any `.js` files because those input files would be overwritten with the outputs.
-Instead, we'll want to separate these inputs and outputs between different folders.
-We recommend calling your source (input) directory `src`, and your output directory `lib` or `built`.
-If you need to preserve the original directory name for some reason, feel free to play around with these.
+During our JS to TS migration, we'll need to separate our input files to prevent TypeScript from overwriting them.
+If your output files need to reside in a specific directory, then that will be your output directory.

 You might also be running some intermediate steps on your JavaScript, such as bundling or using another transpiler like Babel.
 In this case, you might already have a folder structure like this set up.